Shevgaon school ‘miracle show’ triggers inquiry: community demands safeguards, accountability, harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What prompted the inquiry at Shevgaon school?
+What happened at the Shevgaon school?